etesync/etebase-docs/docs/introduction.md

 Etebase is an end-to-end encrypted backend as a service.
 Think Firebase, but encrypted in a way that only your users can access their data.

-Etebase makes it easy to build end-to-end encrypted applications by taking care of the encryption and its related challanges.
+Etebase makes it easy to build end-to-end encrypted applications by taking care of the encryption and its related challenges.
 It is fully open-source (clients and server) so anyone can review, audit or contribute to its development!

 ## Contributing